Gaudineer Knob: History

-The knob had been a prominent, but unnamed, peak in a vast wilderness when in the late 1930s it was named in memory of Donald Gaudineer, one of the USFS's early rangers in the Monongahela National Forest (MNF).
-As a young forester, Gaudineer had been assigned to the Southern District of the recently established MNF.
+The knob had been a prominent, but unnamed, peak in a vast wilderness when in the late 1930s it was named in memory of Donald Gaudineer, one of the early rangers in the Monongahela National Forest.
+As a young forester, Gaudineer had been assigned to the Southern District of the recently established forest.
 His headquarters at that time occupied the former Craig Lumber Company office at Thornwood.
 During his years as ranger for the Greenbrier District, Gaudineer oversaw reforestation projects, the building of roads to enhance wildfire protection, the erection of fire towers in his district, and various other routine forest management activities.
 In the mid-1930s Gaudineer was transferred to the Cheat Ranger District, at Parsons, and on April 27, 1936, he was killed while attempting to rescue his children from a house fire.
-The USFS selected the scenic peak east of Cheat Bridge (in his former ranger district) as a fitting memorial.
+The U.S. Forest Service selected the scenic peak east of Cheat Bridge in his former ranger district as a fitting memorial.